-New stadium: A positive outcome from the City Council meeting with UEFA: "Tender to be completed by June."
+The new stadium has received a positive outcome from the City Council meeting with UEFA: "Tender to be completed by June."

 Agreement reached on a fee of between €150,000 and €180,000 per year.
 Lega president Simonelli: "We hope this can be a reboot for Italian football."The meeting at the City Hall between UEFA, Cagliari Calcio, and the administration lasted just over an hour .
-And the initial comments are positive: " We're confident we can go to tender by June .
+And the initial results are positive: " We're confident we can go to tender by June .
 From my point of view, the critical issues seem to have been resolved," admitted Paolo Cervini, CEO of Costim Real Estate , who was the first to leave the room.

 With him was the president of the Lega Calcio Serie A , Ezio Maria Simonelli : " We hope that a stadium like this can be a new beginning for Italian football .
 Yesterday I was in Zenica and came back at 4 in the morning to be here.
 Italy's elimination was a shock."